 There are a million and one different flavors to choose from!
 Like banana bread, cinnamon swirl, chocolate, savory options, you name it!
 And even with that, a simple lemon blueberry loaf may have to take the cake for my favorite flavor.

 Or maybe second only to banana bread.
-Because your girl grew up on Starbucks banana bread!
+Because your girl loves a nice heaping slice of banana bread!

 Lemon blueberry quick bread ingredients: